-Executive Committee Meetings are called by the Chairperson or, if this is impossible, by the Vice Chairperson, or upon receipt of a request from at least two thirds of the Executive Committee Members.
-The meetings are chaired by the Chairperson of the Executive Committee or, if the Chairperson is absent or unable to attend, by the Vice Chairperson if elected, or by the Executive Committee Member who has served for the longest term in office.
+Executive Committee Meetings are called by the Chairperson or, if this is impossible, by the Vice Chairperson, or upon receipt of a request from at least two thirds of the Executive Committee Associates.
+The meetings are chaired by the Chairperson of the Executive Committee or, if the Chairperson is absent or unable to attend, by the Vice Chairperson if elected, or by the Executive Committee Associate who has served for the longest term in office.

 From time to time, the Chairperson appoints a Secretary, appointed to draw up the minutes of the meeting, in which the resolutions passed will be transcribed.